jameshughes89/cs102/src/site/topic24.rst

 * We want the data structure to be generic
 * And, like the sorted bag, since we are concerned with the ordering, we will ensure that our objects are comparable

+* Here we have two constructors
+    * A default constructor, which just sets up an empty binary search tree
+    * A constructor that we could give an element to be the tree's root

 Static Node Class
 =================